MIP at Grand Valley State University

 Attorney Ray Purdy Knows the Hudsonville District Court

 MIP Attorney Raymond Purdy has 32 years as both a deputy Sheriff and over 20 years as a prosecutor.
-He regularly handles cases before Judge Post and knows how to navigate you through the court process and its ways of doing things.
+He regularly handles cases before these judges and knows how to navigate you through the court process and its ways of doing things.
 This means that before you go to court, you will know exactly what to expect in court procedure and how to handle yourself in front of the judge.
 Do not leave this to chance as one wrong word to the judge could severely jeopardize your chances at qualifying and receiving a diversion program sentence.

 In a typical school year, the police will be out on “party patrols” and ticket a large amount of individuals, setting them for a round up day.
 We have seen the courtrooom split into two sessions due to the volume of students charged with Minor in Possession from GVSU.